Bryan-Project/SimpleCalculator/README.md

 # SimpleCalculator
-This is a simple CAlculatior with Python Tkinter GUI.
+This is a simple Calculatior with Python Tkinter GUI.